ska-telescope/lmc-base-classes/docs/src/concepts/failure-guidelines.rst

 An LRC is initiated by a client invoking a Tango command of the same name.
 The Tango command can fail to either start or enqueue the task corresponding to the LRC.
-In our taxonomy this would be a normal failure.
-A Tango command must return a :obj:`ResultCode.REJECTED <ska_control_model.ResultCode.REJECTED>` in this case, which is following our rule of thumb above.
+In our taxonomy this would be a normal failure and so if following the rule of thumb above we should aim to report these failures by returning a :obj:`ResultCode.REJECTED <ska_control_model.ResultCode.REJECTED>`.

+However, the :func:`~ska_tango_base.long_running_commands_api.invoke_lrc`
+function, which clients use to start and monitor an LRC, does **not** use a ``ResultCode`` to communicate if the command was successfully started or not.
+Instead it will raise a :class:`~ska_tango_base.faults.CommandError` if the initial Tango command returned :obj:`ResultCode.REJECTED
+<ska_control_model.ResultCode.REJECTED>`.
+The reasoning behind this is that
+there are additional normal failures, such as a network timeout, which Tango itself reports as a ``tango.DevFailed`` exception and so the client can handle all these failures together by catching the exceptions instead of needing to also check the result code.

 In the presence of a bug in a Tango command, python will raise an ``Exception`` and Tango will forward this on to the client and raise an exception there.
 This